By early 2024, the sales team was promising things the system couldn't deliver.

 A strategic decision: Brazilian Portuguese as the operational language

-Might seem like a detail, but it's not.
-We decided the entire new BKO would operate in Brazilian Portuguese.
+Might seem like a tiny detail, but it's not.
+We decided the entire new BackOffice would operate in Brazilian Portuguese.
 This wasn't about linguistic preference; it was about recognizing that BackOffice users (Sales, CS, Finance, Legal) thought, spoke, and negotiated in PT-BR.

 And more: we renamed "Version" → "Cycle" across all UIs.
 Version was too generic and confused everyone.
 Cycle reflected exactly what it meant in the financial model: a validity period with start, end, credits, and associated billing.